-At March 31, 2021, the Company's capital resources include cash of \$612,834 and receivables of \$26,427.
+At September 30, 2021, the Company's capital resources include cash of \$688,398 and receivables of \$65,289.
 The Company continues to minimize expenditures.
 Current work includes: internal "desktop" engineering studies to assess the economic potential of a smaller project at Canariaco Norte; environmental studies to support a permit application to resume drilling at Cañariaco Norte, Sur and Verde; and initiatives that benefit the community and maintain the Company's presence in the Cañariaco Copper Project area.

 The condensed consolidated interim financial statements have been prepared on the basis of accounting principles applicable to a going concern, which assume that the Company will continue operations for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of operations as they come due.
-As at March 31, 2021, the Company had incurred \$36,003,777 cumulative losses since inception.
+As at September 30, 2021, the Company had incurred \$36,595,550 cumulative losses since inception.

-During the period ended March 31, 2021, 8,523,036 common shares were issued pursuant to the exercise of: 5,592,110 warrants for proceeds of CDN\$639,317; and 2,930,926 common shares issued upon the settlement of Restricted Share Units ("RSU") obligations at no additional consideration and with a fair value of CDN\$205,165.
+During the period ended September 30, 2021, 18,423,036 common shares were issued: pursuant to the exercise of 5,592,110 warrants for proceeds of CDN\$639,317; 1,050,000 stock options for proceeds of CDN\$52,500, 8,800,000 common shares issued upon closing of private placement for proceeds of CDN\$1,100,000, 2,930,926 common shares issued upon the settlement of Restricted Share Units ("RSU") at no additional consideration and with a fair value of CDN\$205,165, and 50,000 common shares in relation to the acquisition of Canyon Creek copper project in Northwestern British Columbia with fair value of CDN\$6,500